-The Company recognized an aggregate gain on the change in the fair values of the derivative liabilities, the warrant liability, and the earnout liability of \$61.1 million from 2021 to 2022.
-The change in fair value of earnout liability variance in income of \$15.2 million is the result of the Business Combination, which resulted in the Company recording an earnout liability at closing of the Business Combination, with subsequent changes in the fair value recorded in the condensed consolidated statements of operations and comprehensive income (loss).
-The \$46.3 million variance for the change in the warrant liability is the result of the Company recording \$48.1 million of expense due to the increasing likelihood of the merger resulting in a significant increase in the value of the warrants.
-These resulted in a combined decrease in fair value of \$61.6 million for the three months ended March 31, 2022 compared to the three months ended March 31, 2021.
+The Company recognized an aggregate gain on the change in the fair values of the derivative liabilities, the warrant liability, and the earnout liability of \$42.8 million in 2022 compared to 2021.
+The change in fair value of earnout liability in income of \$2.9 million is the result of the Business Combination, which resulted in the Company recording an earnout liability at closing of the Business Combination, with subsequent changes in the fair value recorded in the condensed consolidated statements of operations and comprehensive income (loss).
+The \$37.9 million variance for the change in the warrant liability is the result of the Company recording \$20.8 million of expense due to the increasing likelihood of the merger resulting in a significant increase in the value of the warrants.
+These resulted in a combined decrease in fair value of \$17.1 million for the six months ended June 30, 2022.
 The movement in these instruments' fair values are driven by the value of the Company's stock price.
-The decrease in fair value of the liabilities was offset by a \$0.4 million increase in the fair value of derivative liabilities.
+The decrease in fair value of derivative liabilities was due to the increase of \$2.0 million in fair value.